azap2124/bellabeat_case_study_sql/README.md

 - Users who do not meet the CDC recommendations: 9
 - Users who meet CDC recommendations: 21

+#### Total Steps by Users
+The Mayo Clinic, a non-profit organization dedicated to clinical practice, education, and research, published [**this article**](https://www.mayoclinic.org/healthy-lifestyle/fitness/in-depth/10000-steps/art-20317391#:~:text=The%20average%20American%20walks%203%2C000,a%20day%20every%20two%20weeks.) suggesting that individuals should aim to take 10,000 steps per day.
+I was interested in finding out which users were achieving the recommended daily goal of taking 10,000 steps per day.

+According the the article, the average person walks walks 3,000 to 4,000 steps a day.
+To classify the users even further, I created the following groupings:
+* Passive users: 0 - 3,500 steps
+* Average users: 3,501 - 7,500 steps
+* Very active: 7,500+ steps

 ## 5. Share